-After writing the Cat Connolly police procedural trilogy Keep Your Eyes on Me is a total change – a standalone psychological thriller; TM Logan, bestselling author of the Richard and Judy Book Club choice, The Holiday says ‘Revenge is sweet in this deliciously entertaining thriller, as two women scorned aim to settle a few scores – with an ingenious plan that will have you cheering them every step of the way.’
+After writing the Cat Connolly police procedural trilogy Keep Your Eyes on Me is a total change – it’s a standalone psychological thriller that TM Logan, bestselling author of the Richard and Judy Book Club choice, The Holiday describes as: ‘Revenge is sweet in this deliciously entertaining thriller, as two women scorned aim to settle a few scores – with an ingenious plan that will have you cheering them every step of the way.’

 To avoid spoilers for anyone who hasn’t yet read No Turning Back, let’s just say that Cat is busy getting super fit and learning a range of new skills for her role in a very exciting Garda unit, one that is suiting her down to the ground (well more up in the air, but there’s lots on the ground too), so, with her occupied, my agent Simon Trewin suggested that I wrote a standalone…

 There was only one hitch: when you’re writing a serial character, each new story is a bit like walking into the pub, saying hello to everyone, and finding out what’s going on.
 Your characters are developed and you know them so well that you can hear them chatting to each other.
 Each character has their own story arc, as well as contributing to the story arc of each book, and the overall arc of the series.
 A standalone is a completely different prospect, it’s a whole new cast, a whole new concept and this time, writing a psychological thriller, took a whole different approach.

 The biggest questions were: what was the story and whose story was it?
 Coming up with a new idea took a while – there were lots of concepts sketched out and developed, each one took the story development and characters one step further until I knew I had the start of an idea that might work.